 - 1. Provide a Better Customer Experience Unlike a human employee, if a Virtual Agent is built properly, it can respond consistently across multiple communications channels on a 24/7 basis.
 Whether it's on your website, taking a phone call, in a mobile app or on a messaging platform, a Virtual Agent can answer customer questions and resolve issues quickly and easily, on whatever channel and device the customer prefers.
-New channels can be added quickly as needed. - 2.
-Reduce Costs & Improve Employee Productivity A good VA will offload tiresome repetitive tasks and automate workflows that currently take up valuable human resources.
+New channels can be added quickly as needed. - Reduce Costs & Improve Employee Productivity A good VA will offload tiresome repetitive tasks and automate workflows that currently take up valuable human resources.
 A VA can easily scale to service more customers without adding more people-and do it around the clock.
 It's never rude or in a bad mood, and it won't ask for days off! - 3.
 Improve Compliance and Reduce Risk A variety of industries must contend with strict compliance to standards; violations can lead to hundreds of thousands or even millions of dollars in fines.
-Penalties for violating HIPAA regulations can penalties can run from \$500-\$1500 per call, text or fax, and total violations can agent, ensuring that credit card data remains private.
+Penalties for violating HIPAA regulations can run from \$500-\$5000 per incidence.
+Telephone Consumer Protection Act (TCPA) penalties can run from \$500-\$1500 per call, text or fax, and total violations can run in the millions if companies aren't careful.
+Virtual Agents can be structured to ensure that you comply with these standards.
+For example, PCI-Compliant Virtual Agents can collect sensitive credit card information without the assistance of a live agent, ensuring that credit card data remains private.
 Similarly, HIPAA compliant Virtual Agents can collect sensitive patient record information.